mssch/kismatic/docs/kismatic-cli/kismatic_info.md

-## kismatic dashboard
+## kismatic info

-Opens/displays the kubernetes dashboard URL of the cluster
+Display info about nodes in the cluster

 ### Synopsis

-Opens/displays the kubernetes dashboard URL of the cluster
+will list the external IP addresses of nodes that make up the cluster, along with their current versions & roles.

+This will retreived by connecting to each node via ssh

 ```
-kismatic dashboard
+kismatic info
 ```

 ### Options

 ```
   -f, --plan-file string   path to the installation plan file (default "kismatic-cluster.yaml")
-      --url                Display the kubernetes dashboard URL in the CLI instead of opening it in the default browser
 ```

 ### SEE ALSO